devopstrainings/linux-basics-katakoda/linux-adminstration/step6.md

 ----

 Permissions of a file telling that which owner can do what.

+The operations performed on the file are
+  1. read
+  2. write

 Owners of a file are three
   1. File Owner